-The above described tract of land, containing 3.00 acres, more or less, is delineated on a map tracing designated GLIDE IN RANCH TRACT (17Cz-1) bearing the date of April 5, 1996, of record in the files of the Department of the Interior.
+The above described three tracts of land, containing in the aggregate of 2494.67 acres, is delineated on a map tracing designated Upper Swanston Ranch, Inc., et al, Tracts (29C, C-1,C-2) consisting of one page, bearing the date of February 2, 1999, of record in the files of the Department of the Interior.
+A print from that map is attached hereto.

-1. Grantee understands that Grantor does not control sub-surface mineral rights on the Easement Lands.
-There are excepted and reserved from this Grant of Easement all minerals, including gas, oil, and other hydrocarbon substances, underlying the Easement Lands, and this Grant of Easement is subject to all existing easements and rights-of-way of record held by third parties, and to all outstanding mineral rights, including all oil and gas leases of record, held by third parties.

-2. The Easement Waters consist of (i) any riparian water rights appurtenant to the Easement Lands, (ii) any appropriative water rights to the extent those rights are appurtenant to the Easement Lands, (iii) any waters, the rights to which are secured under contract between the Grantor and any irrigation or water district, to the extent such waters are customarily applied to the Easement Lands, and (iv) any water from wells that are in existence or may be constructed in the future on the Easement Lands or on those lands described as excepted from the Easement Lands in the legal description and that are capable of being used by the Grantor to maintain the Easement Lands in a flooded condition.
-The Easement Waters are limited to the amount of water reasonably required to maintain the pond portions of the Easement Lands in a flooded condition, at an elevation not to exceed the historical fall and winter season levels that are presently used by Grantor when flooding its pond areas.
+- 1. There are excepted and reserved from this Grant of Easement all minerals, including gas, oil, and other hydrocarbon substances, underlying the Easement Lands, and this Grant of Easement is subject to all existing easements and rights-of-way of record held by third parties, and to all Outstanding mineral rights, including all oil and gas leases of record, held by third parties, including but not limited to: - (a) lease for oil and gas to The Superior Oil Company for terms of lease recorded April 27, 1966 in Book 826 Official Records, page 172; (b) oil and gas lease to Ivan J. Vojvoda recorded November 2, 1967 in Book 866 Official Records, page 630; (c) oil and gas lease to Capitol Oil Corporation recorded February 5, 1985, Book 1750 Official Records, page 618; (d) oil, gas and mineral lease option agreement between Upper Swanston Ranch, Swanston Ranch, and G.Erling Linggi, Trustee and Santa Barbara Resources recorded March 7, 1996, Instrument No. 005922; (e) oil, gas and mineral lease recorded November 8, 1996 as Instrument No. 27489 and (f) oil, gas and mineral lease to Slawson Exploration Company recorded January 5, 1998 as Instrument No. 00142. - 2.
+The Easement Waters consist of (I) any riparian water rights appurtenant to the Easement Lands, (ii) any appropriative water rights to the extent those rights are appurtenant to the Easement Lands, (iii) any waters, the rights to which are secured under contract between the Grantor and any irrigation or water district, to the extent such waters are customarily applied to the Easement Lands, and (iv) any water from wells that are in existence or may be constructed in the future on the Easement Lands or on those lands described as excepted from the Easement Lands in the legal description and that are capable of being used by the Grantor to maintain the Easement Lands in a flooded condition.
+The Easement Waters are limited to the amount of Grantor's water reasonably required to maintain the Easement Lands in a flooded condition to the elevation not to exceed the historical fall and winter seasonal level.
+Any survey undertaken in connection with the determination of flood elevation levels and measurement locations shall be at the option and expense of the United States.